Ken Avery begins his 24th year as Gardener.

 The Minneapolis Park and Recreation Board (MPRB) had applied to the Institute of Museum Services for a $5,000 grant to be used in the Garden and the application said this about the Friends:

 It is not clear whether the grant was ever approved.
-Note that in the text the writer still used as the name of the Garden “The Eloise Butler Wildflower and Bird Sanctuary.”
-That name got its start in 1969 when the MPRB approved the Friend’s request to add “and Bird Sanctuary” to the name “Eloise Butler Wild Flower Garden.”
-Wether ‘Wild Flower’ became ‘Wildflower’ by mistake or by plan is not known.
-Generally after 1972 the current name became adopted - that is “Eloise Butler Wildflower Garden and Bird Sanctuary” - but here is a case of the old version persisting.
+Note that in the text the writer used as the name of the Garden “The Eloise Butler Wildflower and Bird Sanctuary.”
+That name got its start in 1969 when the MPRB approved the Friend’s request to add “and Bird Sanctuary” to the Garden name changing it to “Eloise Butler Wild Flower and Bird Sanctuary.”
+Whether ‘Wild Flower’ became ‘Wildflower’ by mistake or if the MPRB wanted it that way is not known.
+After 1972 the current name was sometimes used but it was not until 1986 that official action was taken to change the wording to “Eloise Butler Wildflower Garden and Bird Sanctuary.”
+Details of the name history here.